 If you’re thinking about opening your own practice check out the CDHA website which provides the tools, courses, resources, and expert advice to get you started.

-You can visit the Best Employers for New Canadians website to check for immigrant-friendly corporations and organizations which you might be interested in.
+You can visit the Canada’s Best Diversity Employers website to check for immigrant-friendly corporations and organizations which you might be interested in.
 This special designation recognizes Canada’s best employers for recent immigrants.
 These employers offer interesting programs to assist newcomers to Canada in making the transition to a new workplace — and a new life in Canada.